Month: December 2017

-Public opinion has been molded by religious leaders who have set the rebirth movement together to show this traveled country preaching against the evils of gambling and drinking.
+Public opinion has been molded religious leaders who have set the rebirth movement together to show this traveled country preaching against the evils of gambling and drinking.

 These religious meetings were held under large tents, described reformed players who gave keen testimonials about the chicanery and crookedness of “sports life”.

-In cities from New York to San Francisco, reform administrations spurred by religious leaders have closed gaming casinos.
+In cities from New York to San Francisco, reform administrations spurred religious leaders have closed gaming casinos.

 Cleveland, Detroit, Pittsburgh, Chicago, Denver, San Francisco, and New Orleans all looted gaming operations.
 Hot Springs, Arkansas, known as the “Midwest Monte Carlo,” have had several gaming clubs that have offered faro, roulette, poker, dice, and slot machines.